 By weeding, mulching, and pruning 150 trees, Tyler’s volunteers assure the viability of a reservoir of the American chestnut.
 Nuts harvested each fall from these trees support breeding at other locations around the state.
 Tyler’s volunteers also learn about the disease that devastated our native chestnut as well as participate in controlled pollination activities to create first-generation hybrids.

 A brief walk through of the work area and review of tasks are encouraged prior to deciding to join the group.

 When: starting in April, Thursdays, 9:00 a.m. – 12:00 p.m.

 Families with youngsters between the ages of 12 and 16 welcome.

 Docents are teaching guides.
 Do you find it easy to talk to groups of people and love to learn about plants, history and conservation?
 Does seeing smiling faces and fielding questions your idea of a fun activity?
 If you answered yes, then you should join the Docent team.
 We are looking for people to guide tours on Fridays and/or Saturdays and help our visitors explore Tyler.
 Training is provided.
 Must be able to walk 2 miles without difficulty and love the outdoors.
-To find out more about the Docent Program, come to one of the meet and greet: March 11 or March 15, 10:30 a.m. to 12 p.m.
-Missed the date and still interested?
-Contact Julia Lo Ehrhardt firstname.lastname@example.org.
+To find out more about the Docent Program, contact Julia Lo Ehrhardt email@example.com.

-When: Fridays, Saturdays from May to the end of October, morning and afternoon shifts.
+When: Fridays, Saturdays from April to the end of October, morning and afternoon shifts.
 Group tours during the weekday – occasional

 From Tree Houses to Fairy Houses and much more, we need your help to maintain them.
 Help by re-stocking materials, dusting, wiping, and general tidying up.
 Schedule is flexible.
 We provide all materials.
 This is perfect for our volunteers that are available on the weekends or who would like to work as a family.